Subaward Proposal Development Tips

 SPA always requires the following:

-- Statement of Intent (SOI)- provide our version.
+- Statement of Intent (SOI)- provide our version (see forms for individual school's version).
 If the subcontract institution uses its own form page, review to ensure all requested information is provided.

 - Statement of Work (SOW)

 - Detailed Budget and Justification (per sponsor requirements)

 Additional documents commonly collected:

 - Biosketches (NIH), or CV, as applicable, for all key personnel

 Review sponsor guidelines carefully and discuss with your SPA representative as needed